die-wegmeister/Wegmeister.DatabaseStorage/Readme.md

       - 'Neos.Form.Builder:PasswordWithConfirmation'
 ```

-## Cleanup command
+## Cleanup commands

-The package comes with a cleanup command to delete data older than a date interval you can define in your settings.
+The package comes with cleanup commands to delete data older than a date interval you can define in your settings.
 You can run the command manually or use a cron job.

 Add storages you wish to be cleaned up and define how long the data of each storage should be stored: